wareya/OpenMW-Mods/README.md

 LICENSE: CC0, but only for the changes from the original data, not for the full data files.

+`OdaiMemorial` - Adds a memorial to Odai Plateau, very close to a certain something.

 `chestfix2` - Fix the contents of `Com_Chest_11_k01` to match what they were before Bloodmoon, rather than being nearly empty.
 For many dungeons, a few copies of this chest is basically all the reward you get.

 `crescent_crash_workaround` - At some point in the game you gain access to an item with "Crescent" in its name that causes you to teleport to another scene.
 For some reason, when doing this content, at some point during it, I crashed.
 I debugged the issue and made this addon for myself so that I could finish that content.
 I *do not* remember the details, or even what point in the content the crash happened.
 I do not know whether this addon is still needed.